While persistent data can be handled in any number of ways, using a

 the simple directive to disable logging.

-(This may not be a problem in a future version.)
+(This does not seem to be a problem in a version 2.7, and you can safely

-This demo uses the JavaDB (Apache Derby) that is bundled with the JDK.
-For simplicity, the demo uses an embedded database, so you don't have to set up any server.
+This demo uses the Apache Derby database.
+See Derby Demo for installation instructions.
+For simplicity, the demo uses an embedded database so you don't have to set up any server.
 The downside of using embedded databases is that it becomes difficult to bundle your application in a Jar file.
 This is because any read-write database must be outside of that jar file, which requires extra careful configuration, and permission to create files and folders on the user's hard disk.

-C:\Temp\JPADemo>javac -Xlint:all com\wpollock\jpademo\Main.java C:\Temp\JPADemo>java com.wpollock.jpademo.Main Titles of books in our collection: ID: 1, Title: Underwater Basket-Weaving for Dummies ID: 2, Title: Brain Surgery: Self-Taught Number of books: 2 C:\Temp\JPADemo>
+C:\Temp>cd JPAdemo C:\Temp\JPADemo>javac com\wpollock\jpademo\Main.java C:\Temp\JPADemo>java com.wpollock.jpademo.Main Titles of books in our collection: ID: 1, Title: Underwater Basket-Weaving for Dummies ID: 2, Title: Brain Surgery: Self-Taught Number of books: 2 C:\Temp\JPADemo>

-The two graphics show the resulting database table.
+The two graphics links below show the resulting database table (screen-shots from SquirrelSQL).